apache/tvm/docs/dev/index.rst

 ~~~~~~~~~~~~~~~~~~

 The target translation phase transforms an IRModule to the corresponding target executable format.
-For backends such as x86 and ARM, we will use the LLVM IRBuilder to build in-memory LLVM IR.
+For backends such as x86 and ARM, we use the LLVM IRBuilder to build in-memory LLVM IR.
 We can also generate source-level languages such as CUDA C and OpenCL.
 Finally, we support direct translations of a Relay function (sub-graph) to specific targets via external code generators.
-Importantly, the final code generation phase should be lightweight as possible with the vast majority of transformations
+It is important that the final code generation phase is as lightweight as possible.
+Vast majority of transformations
-and lowering performed before target translation.
+and lowering should be performed before the target translation phase.

 We also provide a Target structure to specify the compilation target.
 The transformations before the target translation phase can also be affected by the target — for example,
 a target's vector length would change the vectorization behavior.

 Runtime Execution
 ~~~~~~~~~~~~~~~~~